Zasilkovna/WooCommerce/ai-docs/overview.md

 ## woocommerce: startup and configuration

-woocommerce starts from the main plugin file, which builds the service container and calls the plugin class [VERIFY: packeta.php#Plugin].
+woocommerce starts from the main plugin file, which builds the service container and calls the plugin class [VERIFY: packeta.php#packetaPlugin].
 The plugin class hands the work to the hook module, which registers every callback of the request [VERIFY: src/Packetery/Module/Plugin.php#run].
 The upgrade runs on the `init` action, and it creates the tables of the plugin when the stored version differs from the version of the code [VERIFY: src/Packetery/Module/Upgrade.php#check].